 - You are looking for a fast, low risk way of entering and doing business in another state or country.

 - Companies who need employees in other countries due to any project.

 How INS Global can help you

 INS Global is a full-service PEO company that offers Employer of Record services.
 INS has helped hundreds of companies grow their businesses, in many countries across the world.
-Our services include global recruitment, PEO and invoicing.
+Our services include global recruitment or PEO.
 We have the expertise to deal with all global employment situations.
 Get in touch with us right away and find out more about our fast, flexible solution.